react-utilities/react-utilities/README.md

 There are several ways to approach building utilities for React.

-React Utilities focuses on simplicity.
+React Utilities focuses on **simplicity**.
 It has 1 dependency—React!
-It is a monorepo providing an echo system to quickly develop React utilities to be shared without the worry of code bloat because when it comes to installing your compmonent, your only importing a component and a little boilerplate from compilation.
-Furthermore, because tests are written for each component, you don't have to write tests.
+It is a monorepo providing an echo system to quickly develop and test React utilities to be shared without the worry of code bloat because when it comes to installing your component, you're only importing **a component** and a little boilerplate from compilation.

-Basically, React Utilities aims to be the React code you code write but won't now that you can import a utility from this library without worry.
+Furthermore, because tests are written for each component in React Utilities, you don't have to write tests.
+Basically, React Utilities aims to be the React code **you could write** but won't now that you can import a React Utility from this library without worry.

 ---
 ## Cites